 The board has told the distributors of 'Baise-moi' that it will consider the film's video release only after it has been able to judge the public reaction to its cinema release.
 Why is this?

-moved them too far.
+we've moved them too far.
 We may undertake formal public-opinion research or we may rely on the evidence we'll cull from the debate in the media and the responses we receive from people who contact the office.
-But the key consideration is public , not
+But the key consideration is public

 What factors led recently to Ray Brady's 1994 'Boy Meets Girl' being passed on video?